JKSunny/EternalJK/README.md

 [Flate's Ubuntu/Debian Guide](https://github.com/JKGDevs/JediKnightGalaxies/wiki/Flate%27s-Debian-Ubuntu-Compiling-Guide)

 ## Installation of Game ##
-JKG is available for Windows, but it will compile with linux and OSX and has been briefly tested to run on Ubuntu.
+JKG is available for Windows, but it will compile with most Linux distributions and MacOS; however it is only briefly tested on Ubuntu.

 To install, you will first need Jedi Academy installed.
 If you don't already own the game you can buy it from online stores such as [Steam](http://store.steampowered.com/app/6020/), [Amazon](http://www.amazon.com/Star-Wars-Jedi-Knight-Academy-Pc/dp/B0000A2MCN), or [GOG](https://www.gog.com/game/star_wars_jedi_knight_jedi_academy).